 Do they offer a ‘Dual Fuel’ discount?

-British Gas do not offer a ‘Dual Fuel’ discount.
+British Gas does not offer a ‘Dual Fuel’ discount.

 Will they offer to pay a customer’s exit fees when they join them?